Below is a summary of ongoing research projects in our lab.

 1. Statistical methods for next-generation sequencing data

 Emerging sequencing technologies have made whole-genome sequencing become available for researches to study various phenotypes/diseases of interest, particularly focusing on rare variants sites.
 Although the first batch of sequencing projects has mainly focused on the analysis of unrelated individuals, numerous sequencing studies including related individuals have been carried out or launched recently as the sequencing cost reduces rapidly.
 However, the methodologies for analyzing family-based sequence data are largely falling behind partially due to the complexity of family structures and computational barrier.
 In this study, our primary goals are to efficiently and accurately infer individual genotypes and haplotypes - the key component of any sequencing project - by combining information from both family and population levels, and to study how differential sequencing errors will affect downstream association analysis.
 This study is currently supported by NIH grant R01HG007358.
+In addition to DNA-sequencing data, our lab has extensive experience in analyzing other types of omics data including RNA-seq, methylation, ATAC-seq, and single cell sequencing data.

 2. Genetic studies of complex diseases